olaoluthomas/bbby_btyd/README.md

 In the directory that holds the Dockerfile, you can run a demo that makes a prediction from data collected via an HTML form.

-To build the docker image, run
+To build the docker image, run <br/>

-docker build -t <image_name> .
+docker build -t <image_name> . <br/>
-e.g.
+For example,
 ```
 $ docker build -t ltv_image .
 ```
-To create a container from the image, run
+To create a container from the image, run <br/>

-docker run -it --name <container> -p 8080:8080 <image_name>
+docker run -it --name <container> -p 8080:8080 <image_name> <br/>
-e.g.
+For example,
 ```
 $ docker run -it --name ltv_container -p 8080:8080 ltv_image
 ```
-Then navigate to localhost:8080 and you'll be taken to the website's homepage.
+Then navigate to localhost:8080 and you'll be taken to the website's homepage. <br/>
-To submit data via an HTML form, simply click on "User Input".
+To submit data via an HTML form, simply click on "User Input". <br/>

 Have fun!!!